yujie-ren/NLP-Conferences-Deadlines/README.md

-Record past NLP Conf Deadlines,  to predict future ones.
+Record past NLP Conf Deadlines to predict future ones.
 All dates are in the following format: **dd-mm, yy**
 ## NLP Conf 2025
 |  Conf  | Submission    |   Notification  |   Conference  |